 - The rollover must be completed no later than the 60th day after the day the distribution was received by you.
 However, if the reason for distribution was for qualified first time home buyer expenses and there has been a delay or cancellation in the acquisition of such first home, the 60 day rollover period is increased to 120 days.
-This 60 day rollover period may also be extended in cases of disaster or casualty beyond the reasonable control of the taxpayer. - Beginning in 2015, you can make only one rollover from an IRA to another (or the same) IRA in any 12-month period, regardless of the number of IRAs you own.
-The limit will apply by aggregating all of an individual's IRAs, including SEP and SIMPLE IRAs as well as traditional and Roth IRAs, effectively treating them as one IRA for purposes of the limit.
-(See IRS Publication 590-A for more information). - The same property you receive in a distribution must be the same property you roll over into the second IRA.
+This 60 day rollover period may also be extended in cases of disaster or casualty beyond the reasonable control of the taxpayer. - You may have only one IRA to IRA rollover during a 12 consecutive month period measured from the date you received a distribution from an IRA which was rolled over to another IRA.
+(See IRS Publication 590 for more information). - The same property you receive in a distribution must be the same property you roll over into the second IRA.
 For example, if you receive a distribution from an IRA of property, such as stocks, that same stock must be the property that is rolled over into the second IRA. - You are required to make an irrevocable election indicating that this transaction will be treated as a rollover contribution. - You are not required to receive a complete distribution from your IRA in order to make a rollover contribution into another IRA, nor are you required to roll over the entire amount you received from the first IRA. - If you inherit an IRA due to the death of the participant, you may not roll this IRA into your own IRA unless you are the spouse of the decedent. - If you are age 70 1/2 or older and wish to roll over to another IRA, you must first satisfy the required minimum distribution for that year and then the rollover of the remaining amount may be made. - Rollovers from a SEP IRA or an Employer IRA follow the IRA to IRA rollover rules since your contributions under these types of plans are funded directly into your own traditional IRA.

-Special Rollover Rules for Qualified Hurricane Distributions- Qualified Hurricane Distributions (QHDs) are eligible to be rolled over to an IRA (or other eligible retirement plan) within a 3-year period after the eligible individual received such distribution.
-The maximum amount of a QHD is \$100,000 per taxpayer; is not subject to the premature distribution penalty tax of 10%, and will be taxed pro rata over a 3 year period unless the taxpayer elects to pay all of the taxes in the year of the distribution.
-More information on Qualified Hurricane Distributions and other tax relief provisions applicable to affected individuals of Hurricanes Harvey, Irma and Maria as well as other disaster relief can be found in IRS Publication 976 and in the instructions for Form 8915B.
-Taxpayers using these tax relief provisions must file Form 8915B with his or her Federal income tax return.
+Special Rollover Rules for Qualified Hurricane Distributions and the Kansas Disaster Area - Qualified Hurricane and Kansas Disaster Area Distributions are eligible to be rolled over to an IRA within a 3-year period after the eligible individual received such distribution.
+More information on Qualified Hurricane Distributions and other tax relief provisions applicable to affected individuals of Hurricanes Katrina, Rita or Wilma is in IRS Publication 4492.
+Taxpayers using these tax relief provisions must file Form 8915 with his or her Federal income tax return.
+More information on the Kansas Disaster Area is in IRS Publication 4492-A, including instructions for modifying Form 8915.